CodenameGreyFox/DetectionOfStationarity/README.md

 ### Null or error handling
 If no individuals are found to be stationary, it returns an empty .csv file.

-If filter is set to -1 or 1 and no individuals match the criteria, returns NULL instead of a MoveStack.
+If filter is not set to pass-through, no individuals match the criteria, returns NULL instead of a MoveStack.

 * **Setting `Allowable GPS Error`:** If not given it defaults to 0.0001.
 * **Setting `Hours Until Stationary`:** If not given it defaults to 24.
-* **Setting `Filter Results?`:** If not given it defaults to 0 (pass-through).
+* **Setting `Filter Results?`:** If not given it defaults to pass-through.